 A “riot” is defined as a public disturbance involving a group of 3 or more people which creates a danger of injury, damage to property, or substantially obstructs the performance of any governmental function.1

-What the police call a riot may be a group of individual participating in a peaceful protest.
+What the police call a riot may be a group of individuals participating in a peaceful protest.
 Police may preemptively call a peaceful assemblage a “riot” where there is no real threat of danger to persons or property.
 Alternatively, a couple of individuals may take advantage of a protest to destroy property, causing the police to label all the peaceful protesters as rioters.

 Inciting a riot is urging a group of others to participate in a violent or dangerous public disturbance.
 A person incites a riot if he or she: